Tohmua/Consolidare/README.md

 ### Types Of Merge Patterns
 Any merge pattern can be passed into a `MergeStrategy` there are some provided:

-- `RecordMerge\MergePatterns\Add` Adds the values together
+- `Consolidare\MergePatterns\Add` Adds the values together
-- `RecordMerge\MergePatterns\Concat` Concatenates the values together
+- `Consolidare\MergePatterns\Concat` Concatenates the values together
-- `RecordMerge\MergePatterns\Left` Uses the first value supplied for a field
+- `Consolidare\MergePatterns\Left` Uses the first value supplied for a field
-- (default) `RecordMerge\MergePatterns\Right` Uses the last value supplied for a field
+- (default) `Consolidare\MergePatterns\Right` Uses the last value supplied for a field

-However you can make your own by implementing the `RecordMerge\MergePatterns\MergePattern` interface.
+However you can make your own by implementing the `Consolidare\MergePatterns\MergePattern` interface.

 ### Field Specific Merge Strategies
 Some times you might want to have different merge patterns for different fields. e.g. the Age field you want to add, the name you want to keep the newest value and everything else you want to keep the original.